This $35 Amazon Sheet Set Is So Soft, It Made Me Want To Shave My Legs

 Never once have I owned a sheet set that was so plush, it made me want to shave my legs.
 That sensation of buttery soft limbs skating across crisp clean linens is one for the books — but it was never grand enough to motivate me to whip out a razor.
 (There are very few things that do!)
-That is until my Mellanni Hotel Luxury 1800 queen sheets arrived at my door, effortlessly floated over my Serta mattress, and swaddled me like a gentle cloud.
+That is until the Mellanni Hotel Luxury 1800 queen sheets I ordered off of Amazon for $35 arrived at my door, effortlessly floated over my Serta mattress, and swaddled my body like a gentle cloud.

-For the past few months, we professional internet dwellers (aka the R29 Shopping team) have been doing our best Tyra Banks impersonations and scouting out Amazon's next top viral products.
-And, with 246,397 global reviews and a 4.5 out of 5-star rating on Amazon, this best-selling four-piece microfiber sheet set got us to do a double-take.
-At under $50, it seemed like the average cheap set that you buy for college.
-At first feel, however, I realized this mysterious bedding I found in the wilds of Amazon was softer than the $100 set that I bought from a bougie retailer.
-And after sleeping in them, I was already dreaming of buying a second set in another color.
-Below, read all about my experience snoozing on Mellanni's beloved sheet set and find out why customers around the world can't stop buying.

 Advertisement